About Jennifer Chang

 Supporting Tomorrow’s Leaders

 In addition to advocating for children with special needs, Jennifer is also eager to support her fellow lawyers.
 To that end, she established a scholarship program at Southwestern Law to assist the next generation of attorneys with their education.
-Each semester, the scholarship program awards $500 to a first-generation Clinic student committed to making a difference for children and for their communities.
-An additional $500 goes to the Clinic twice per year to support them for the pro-bono services they provide to underserved families.
+Each semester, the scholarship program awards a total of $1500 – $1000 to a first-generation Clinic student committed to making a difference for children and for their communities, and an additional $500 goes to the Clinic to support them for the pro-bono services they provide to underserved families.

 Southwestern Law School, J.D.